 Between the end of 2018 and the end of 2022, silver gained 52% in price, beating gold by more than 10 percentage points and providing wind beneath the wings of silver exchange-traded funds.
 But given silver's persistent placement in gold's shadow when it comes to financial media coverage, chances are this is the first you've heard about its solid outperformance.

-OK, silver is far more popular among investors than bronze, but it still doesn't come close to ol' Element 79.
-Consider that the iShares Silver Trust (SLV), the largest silver ETF on the market at $12.6 billion in assets under management, is a mere sixth of the size of the $75 billion SPDR Gold Shares (GLD).
-Fewer silver funds are vying for those assets, no less.
+Granted, silver is popular among investors, but it still doesn't come close to ol' Element 79.
+Consider that the iShares Silver Trust (SLV), the largest silver ETF on the market at roughly $11 billion in assets under management, is just one-fifth of the size of the largest of the gold ETFs: the $60 billion SPDR Gold Shares (GLD).
+And fewer silver funds are vying for those assets, no less.

 "While gold tends to get the most attention, silver, along with platinum and palladium, is also an important piece of a precious metals portfolio," says Charles Sizemore, principal of Sizemore Capital Management.
 "While silver also has more industrial uses, and is thus somewhat sensitive to the economic cycle, it has also been a viable inflation hedge over time."

 And several tailwinds are conspiring to lift silver higher in 2023.

 "The price of silver and precious metals as a whole were suppressed by rising interest rates and a strong USD in 2022.
 However, silver demand still rose by about 16% from 2021 while supply only increased by 2%," says Stephen Gardner, director of ETF provider ETFMG.
 "We think this imbalance, which started in 2021, paired with the expectation that the Fed will pause rate hikes later in the year (weakening the U.S. dollar) will be a tailwind for the silver price."